efrence/forecasting/README.md

 Forecasting uses the standard Ruby on rails modern stack:

 - [Rails] - is a server-side web application framework written in Ruby
+- [rspec] - Domain-specific language testing tool written in the programming language Ruby to test Ruby code.
+- [redis] - an in-memory data structure store, used as a distributed, in-memory key–value database and cache solution.
 - [Stimulusjs] - A minimalist JavaScript framework built-in with Rails.
 - [importmaps-rails] - lightweight solution for packaging js assets with Rails.
-- [rspec] - Domain-specific language testing tool written in the programming language Ruby to test Ruby code.
-- [redis] - an in-memory data structure store, used as a distributed, in-memory key–value database and cache solution.

 ## Design patterns and architectural decisions

 Forecasting is a simple Rails app that follows, for the most part, Rails conventions.
-In order words, follows Model-View-Controller, Domain-driven design by leveraging [Rails namespaces conventions](https://blog.makandra.com/2014/12/organizing-large-rails-projects-with-namespaces/) and tries to be complain with [12-Factor App principles](https://12factor.net/)
+In order words, follows Model-View-Controller, Domain-driven design by leveraging [Rails namespaces conventions](https://blog.makandra.com/2014/12/organizing-large-rails-projects-with-namespaces/) and tries to be in complaince with the [12-Factor App principles](https://12factor.net/).

 ### No Relation Database

-Perhaps the only departure from the typical Rails app it is the fact, at least for the time being, Forecasting it is not making use of a relation database for storing information.
+Perhaps the only departure from the typical Rails app it is the fact that, at least for the time being, Forecasting it is not making use of a relational database for storing information.
 This could be confusing since Rails requires kind of strictly to setup a DB before even lauching the server.
 The reasoning behind this is very simple, Forecasting, at least the this moment, doesn't require to count with a permanent persistance mechanism since there is no critical data needed for its operation.
 Other than cache data, that BTW it is stored with Redis, there is `Activerecord` model to found (or migration, etc).
 Having said that, it is very likely that a Relational db will be required for future features and that's why the dependency it is still listed in the `Gemfile` file.

 ## Installation and prerequirements